-A full Canadian accounting is lacking, but food system BIPOC workers (including farmers) have experienced racism, perhaps more acutely in rural and agricultural communities with predominantly white populations than more diverse urban ones (for some personal stories, see Simes, 2020).
+A full Canadian accounting is lacking (the US has a wider assessment of system racism in their food system, see Kelly et al., 2021), but food system BIPOC workers (including farmers) have experienced racism, perhaps more acutely in rural and agricultural communities with predominantly white populations than more diverse urban ones (for some personal stories, see Simes, 2020).
 Racism (and sexism) is also widespread in the food service industry according to accounts of many food service workers (MacRae works extensively with chefs who report on these circumstances, see also Goal 9).
-Restaurants Canada at least indirectly acknowledges the problem with its commitment to anti-racist work.
+Restaurants Canada at least indirectly acknowledges the problem with its commitment to anti-racist work, perhaps inspired by the observations of many BIPOC chefs about the state of their industry (Liu, 2020).
+Major Canadian supermarket chains have also been putting more resources into diversity and equity initiatives in hiring and to some extent supply chains, but results to date are labelled lacklustre and still significantly behind efforts in the US (Stefanac, 2022).
 Some analysts believe there has been no progress on reducing systemic racism in Canadian labour markets (Block et al., 2019).
 Unemployment, underemployment, wage and asset gaps are higher for racialized than non-racialized Canadians.
 During the pandemic, Statistics Canada reports that 1 in 3 visible minority families have been struggling financially compared to only 1 in 5 non-visible minority familieis (Arora, 2021).
 Although these analyses do not usually identify the food system specific dimensions, given that 1 job in 7 is connected to the food system, these phenomena would be occurring in the sector, particularly in food service which has been deeply affected by lost sales and positions.

 Throughout Canadian history, farmers and workers have been dispossessed and disfavoured.
-Morrison (2020) set out how the dispossession of indigenous peoples was executed through federal and provincial legislation, including the Indian Act (1876), Gradual Enfranchisement Act (1869), Gradual Civilization Act (1857), and BC Land Act (1874).
+Morrison (2020) set out how the dispossession of indigenous peoples was executed through federal and provincial legislation, including the Indian Act (1876), Gradual Enfranchisement Act (1869), Gradual Civilization Act (1857), and BC Land Act (1874) (see also Carter, 1990, 2016; and Daschuk, 2013).
+Treaties for which indigenous people were to receive financial and material support for farming were deliberately not respected to undermine indigenous farming (cf. on Treaty 7 Southern Alberta, McQuaig, 2021).
 Programs at various points in Canadian history provided land for white people but not BIPOC (Walker, 2008).
 Indigenous farmers were also historically restricted in their ability to use machinery and market their crops on the Prairies (Kepkiewicz and Rotz, 2018).
 The Okanagan region had a deliberate strategy of attracting wealthier white British settlers for orcharding, in contrast to the labourers in the early settler periods who were Aboriginal, Japanese and Chinese.
 Indentured labourers from China were imported in late WWI, but they were restricted from land ownership (Hjalmarson et al. 2015).

 Canada's Seasonal Agricultural Worker Program and other Temporary Foreign Worker programs are primarily comprised of people of colour, primarily from Mexico, Guatemala and Jamaica.
 Representing over half of Canada's agricultural workers, the programs have been widely criticized for substandard living and working conditions and restrictions on mobility, made more acutely visible by COVID-19 ((Hennebry & Preibisch, 2010; Justicia for Migrant Workers, 2006; Preibisch, 2007; UFCW, 2011; UFCW & Canadian Agricultural Workers Alliance, 2014; Faraday, 2016; Clause, 2020; Migrant Workers Alliance for Change, 2020).